 I’m not certain if I’d choose the Park Hyatt again when in Bangkok, though I am glad I stayed there.
 I did love the room and didn’t mind the location at all.
 The staff was super helpful and the service was fine.
 I think they have ironed out many of the kinks every new hotel encounters when they open.
 Given both the other Hyatt hotel options in Bangkok, as well as the other hotels available to me, I’d likely opt for another choice.
+Hopefully my Park Hyatt Bangkok, Thailand review helps you know whether this hotel is one you’d enjoy staying at.
 However, as promised, it did provide a tranquil retreat from a bustling Bangkok, and for that I’m happy!

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.